TeamSPoon/pfc/README.md

 ```

 with the desired results.
-If we do add this rule and assert _grandfather(john,mary)_, then _Pfc_ will add the two independent assertions _father(john,_) _(i.e. ìJohn is the father of everyoneî) and _parent(_,mary) _(i.e. ìEveryone is Maryís parentî).
+If we do add this rule and assert _grandfather(john,mary)_, then _Pfc_ will add the two independent assertions _father(john,_) _(i.e. ‚ÄúJohn is the father of everyone‚Äù) and _parent(_,mary) _(i.e. ‚ÄúEveryone is Mary‚Äôs parent‚Äù).

-Another problem associated with the use of the Prolog database is that assertions containing variables actually contain ìcopiesî of the variables.
+Another problem associated with the use of the Prolog database is that assertions containing variables actually contain ‚Äúcopies‚Äù of the variables.
 Thus, when the conjunction

 ```prolog